-In this paper, we presented MLHT methods for solving particle transport problems based on LOQD and LOSM equations with an MLMC optimization algorithm.
-Analysis of the HQD and HSM methods showed that under refinement in space and increasing particle counts the two methods demonstrate similar convergence in $L_2$ error norms of the scalar flux solution.
-The developed MLHT algorithms reduce magnitude in correction functional as $\ell$ increases showing the convergence of the method as fidelity of the solution increases.
+In this paper, we presented novel MLHT methods for solving particle transport problems based on the fundamental ideas of MLMC and geometric multigrid in space.
+The proposed MLTH is formulated using hybrid MC/deterministic numerical schemes, namely the HQD and HSM methods, which are defined by the LOQD and LOSM equations, respectively, and are discretized with $2^{nd}$-order FV schemes.

+Analysis of the HQD and HSM methods showed that, with spatial refinement and increasing particle counts, the two methods exhibit similar convergence in the $L_2$ error norms of the scalar flux solution.
+The developed MLHT algorithms reduce the magnitude of the correction functional as $\ell$ increases, indicating that the method converges with increasing solution fidelity.
 The conditions of the MLMC theorem (Theorem \ref{theorem}) are met by both MLMC-HQD and MLMC-HSM algorithms.
-Using the MLHT algorithm with MLMC optimization, convergence of the methods was shown by evaluating the true MSE of the MLMC functionals.
+To demonstrate convergence of the MLHT algorithm with MLMC optimization, the true MSE was evaluated for functionals and for a vector of functionals representing the solution over a spatial domain.
 The average MSE was below the selected $\varepsilon^2$ for each set of results that met the criterion of Theorem \ref{theorem}.

-The MSE was typically below $\varepsilon^2$ for most runs of the MLMC algorithm demonstrating the accuracy estimates given by the MLMC algorithm are reasonable for considered transport problems.
-One possible reason for the observed MSE be below $\varepsilon^2$ in some cases is accuracy of estimating the variance of the functional.
-The estimator for the variance can be noisy, leading to early stoppage of MLMC sample generation when additional work should have been requested.
-This is supported by obtained estimates of $\beta$ which showed significant variability from simulation to simulation.
+The MSE was typically below $\varepsilon^2$ across most runs of the MLHT algorithm with MLMC optimization, indicating that the accuracy estimates provided by the MLHT algorithm are reasonable for the transport problems considered.
+One possible reason the observed MSE is below $\varepsilon^2$ in some cases is the accuracy of the variance estimate for the functional.
+The variance estimator can be noisy, leading to premature termination of MLHT sample generation when additional work should have been requested.
+This is supported by the estimates of $\beta$ obtained, which showed significant variability across simulations.